espocrm/documentation/docs/user-guide/reports.md

 ## Portal access

 Specific reports can be allowed for specific portals.
-For this, you need to add the portal in the *Reports* field on the Report detail view.
+For this, you need to add the portal in the *Reports* field in the Report detail view.
 The Portal Role assigned to the portal should have defined access to the *Reports* scope with the *Read* action set to *all*.

-It's possible to add a report dashlet on the portal dashboard.
+It's possible to add a report dashlet to the portal dashboard.

 !!! note